 Transparency is key within the internal framework of a business.
 Change is a constant factor for many companies, as they adapt to shifts in their respective markets.
 Employees often become disgruntled when they are kept out of the loop regarding changes within the company, regardless of how small they may seem.

 If you look at it from their perspective, in order for employees to do their job effectively, they need to understand what is expected of them.
 Job roles rarely remain stagnant and naturally progress over time.
-Keeping employees aware of updates within the company will allow them to perform at their optimum capacity, whilst also providing them with the opportunity to voice any suggestions or ideas that could potentially add value to the business.
+Keeping employees aware of updates within the company will allow them to perform at their optimum capacity.
+This also provides them with the opportunity to voice any suggestions or ideas that could potentially add value to the business.
 Socially skilled management teams automatically communicate openly with their team.

 Employees are hired to do a job, this is obvious, but in the same light we are also all human with independent thoughts and emotions.
 Having a professional employer-employee relationship is one thing, but building a relationship that lacks sincerity will bring its own consequences.